renjmindy/Wikipedia-Big-Data-Analyses/README.md

 List of features ready and TODOs for future development
 * Join multiple separate data sets
-* Estimate a ratio with the inclusion of codition (or selection criterion)
+* Estimate a ratio with the inclusion of codition (aka: selection criterion)
 * Measure the data size reduction in one given category after applying cuts

 To-do list: